LordBipGit/webgl/README.md

 # NFTARCADE  pre-alpha
 --> https://nft64.github.io/NFTARCADE/  <--

-A physical based NFT Gallery for the camera and AR metaverse for all platforms powered by the Unity Video Game Engine.
+A NFT Gallery manifested in a familiar physical arcade machine.
+View in 2D or in Augmented reality accross all platforms powered by the Unity Video Game Engine.
+Quickly browse isles of collectors and artists in 2D or 3D in your own environment.
+An Alternative/compliment to walking around large virtual showroom type galleries.
+Send your Arcade machine to potential collectors or display it in other open worlds by Exporting it.

 Twitter Profile picture+info and NFT images all load at realtime from ipfs urls!